 Improve Your Reading Speed and Comprehension

 Experts say that the brain is a complex information processor capable of processing and comprehending complex information at greater speeds through practice.
-Before you begin your first year of law school, you may want to complete exercises or take courses that will help improve your reading speed, comprehension, memory, and problem-solving abilities.
+Before you begin your L1, you may want to complete exercises or take courses that will help improve your reading speed, comprehension, memory, and problem-solving abilities.

 Sharpen Your Writing Skills

 Moreover, your response must be delivered in clear and concise prose under tremendous time constraints.
 Like any skill, essay writing takes practice.
-You can brush up on your writing skills by taking pre-law writing courses, completing practice exams or reading resources on the craft of writing.
+You can brush up on your writing skills by taking pre-law writing courses, completing practice exams, or reading resources on the craft of writing.

-Create Solid Study Habits
+Create Solid Note-Taking Habits

 Purchase Commercial Study Aids